Harlingen Air Force Base: Cold War

 During the Korean War the base was reactivated on 17 March 1952.
 It was placed under the auspices of the Air Training Command (ATC), who renamed the field Harlingen Air Force Base and put it under the operational control of the 3610th Observer Training Wing (ATC) as part of its observer training program.
 Training was conducted primarily with Convair T-29 aircraft.
 On 1 September 1953, ATC also established a multi-engine pilot training school at Harlingen and realigned its observer training program by converting primary observer training into a primary-basic course and by providing advanced instruction in the basic course.
 Under the new program, every graduate of primary-basic training would be a qualified aircraft navigator.
 Effective 15 November 1956, Headquarters USAF directed the term navigator be substituted in all cases for observer or aircraft observer.
 That directive resulted in the re-designation of the 3610th Observer Training Wing to 3610th Navigator Training Wing.

 In October 1959, ATC directed Mather AFB, California to move its primary-basic navigator training to Harlingen AFB by early 1962.
 This training had to be relocated so that Mather could take over Keesler AFB's electronic warfare officer (EWO) training by early 1963.

 Early in 1960, the USAF authorized ATC to discontinue pilot and navigator preflight courses at Lackland AFB, Texas.
 Pilot preflight training became the responsibility of the primary training bases, and navigator preflight moved to the navigator schools.
 New navigator preflight training programs went into effect at Harlingen on 6 April.

 In March 1961, during his budget message to Congress, U.S. president John F. Kennedy announced that the Department of Defense would close 73 military installations (70 stateside), including Harlingen AFB, Texas, the only ATC base on the list.
 Harlingen entered its last group of students into navigator training on 9 August.
 From that point on, James Connally AFB, Texas, provided all undergraduate navigator training until its subsequent closure and the relocation of navigator training back to Mather AFB.

 In March 1962, the dining halls were consolidated as base staffing diminished, and the base hospital announced its change to dispensary status.
 The base hosted its last conference, a corrosion control meeting, in April as the gym, library, and military clothing sales store closed their doors.
 Undergraduate Navigator Training at Harlingen AFB ended on 6 June 1962 with the graduation of Class 62-22N.
 The 3610th Navigator Training Wing and subordinate units were discontinued on 1 July.
 At the same time, Air Training Command placed Harlingen AFB on inactive status.

-In 1963, construction and renovation began on the sight to be transformed into a military academy modeled after the United States Marine Corps.
+In 1963, construction and renovation began on the site to be transformed into a military academy modeled after the United States Marine Corps.
 The school, Marine Military Academy, was opened for the first school year in 1965.
 The school still stands to this day and can house up to ~250 cadets.